ksu-cs-textbooks/cis301/content/3-chapter/3_5-knightsKnavesTT.md

 (a → (a ∧ ¬b V ¬a ∧ b)) ∧ ((a ∧ ¬b V ¬a ∧ b) → a) ∧ (b → (a ∧ ¬b V ¬a ∧ b)) ∧ ((a ∧ ¬b V ¬a ∧ b) → b)`
 ```

-We then complete the truth table for that statement:
+We then complete the truth table for that proposition:

 ```text
                                                                                   *